imvetri/articles/Space.design.md

 the magic ball is a blind man's in a computer.
 Along with sense of space, it can question munam, our answers will help it better train.

+How to make a blind-from-birth-man imagine ?
+Imaginiation is seeing the world in your head.
+How to make a blind man see in his head ?
+Not possible.